dribnet/purvs/README.md

 ## PS2 MDDN 342 2019

-FINAL PANDA(FACE 1)
+FINAL PANDA AND BROWN BEAR FACES (FACE 1 & 2)

 I have completed the final touches for my face 1 (the panda face).
 I changed the shape of the eye patches from just an ellipse to a more organic shape.
 I also added some details to the eyes, nose and mouth.
+I have also completed face 2, I changed the ears and eye patches as well as overall tweaks.

 PARAMETERS FOR FACES;